How to manage a security breach involving personal data

 Dataskyddsombud [at] lu [dot] se

-- discrimination,
+- Discrimination

-- identity theft or fraud,
+- Identity theft

+It can also mean that encryption or protection of the data is broken, or that confidential information leaks out.
 At the bottom of the page are a number of examples of personal data breaches.

 Checklist:

-- How many data subjects have been affected?
-(A rough estimation will suffice)
+- How many individuals have been affected?

 Examples of personal data security breaches within higher education and other sectors: